Bob Barker, former longtime host of ‘The Price Is Right,’ dead at 99 - KTVZ

 The news was confirmed by his representative Roger Neal.
 No cause of death was provided.

-For 35 years, Barker was the host of the classic CBS game show that asks players to bid on such items as a pack of gum, a popcorn popper and a luggage lock in hopes of winning, as its announcers trumpet, “A BRAND NEW CAR!”
+For more than three decades, Barker was the host of the classic CBS game show that asks players to bid on such items as a pack of gum, a popcorn popper and a luggage lock in hopes of winning, as its announcers trumpet, “A BRAND NEW CAR!”

 The show, which had a nine-year run in the ’50s and ‘60s with Bill Cullen, returned in 1972 with Barker.
 He stayed for 35 years, passing the mic to comedian Drew Carey in 2007.